Estate Planning

 Power of Attorney: These are helpful if you lose the ability to make decisions during your lifetime.
 There are two types of Power of Attorney.

-- Durable power of attorney for health care decisions: This designates someone to make medical decisions for you.
+• Durable health care power of attorney: This designates someone to make medical decisions for you.
 For example, this person would determine what life-sustaining treatment should be provided or discontinued.

 Contact the estate planning attorneys at Field and Dennis to discuss your estate planning needs.